input-output-hk/partner-chains-smart-contracts/CONTRIBUTING.md

 - Try to slice your work into smaller PRs to make the review process smoother

 #### When creating a PR
+- Rebase PR branch on top of the latest changes in the branch you want to merge against.
+Make sure to communicate upstream rebase to all developers working on this branch.
 - Every team member should be added to Pull Request reviewers (automatically added by CODEOWNERS)
 - Each PR with a new feature must include tests
 - In the description of the PR include at least the issue number, if the original issue has enough information about the feature.